Bad Stress vs. Good Stress: How to Know the Difference

 Can you handle the challenge?

-The first thing you do is assess your abilities—consciously or unconsciously, explains mental health counselor Tanya Fruehauf, MA, CSAT, CCC, RCC.
+The first thing you do is assess your abilities—consciously or unconsciously, explains mental health counselor Tanya Fruehauf.
 At work, you might think, “I’ve got the skills to do this”—this is good stress.
 Sometimes your inventory is instinctive—for example, if you’re pushed into the deep end of the pool before you’ve had a chance to breathe, Fruehauf says; you’ll tap your ability to swim to the surface.
 Good stress becomes bad when you’re handed more than you can handle or the challenge is beyond your ability.
-Try one of these five free personality tests.

 Do you have control?